Benjamin20771/Sys-265/SetUp.md

 * Now go to settings -> System -> About and then change the domain to ben.local
 * Restart and WKS should be joined to the domain

+## Lecture/Lab
+### DNS
+* I feel as if I would like to learn more about the full capabilities of DNS and how it can be used in the work environment.
+I just have a feeling I'm not fully aware of all the advantages and capabilities of DNS.
+I feel as though researching DNS would be beneficial for me in the future

+### AD PowerShell
+* I would want to explore more with this new environment, as we're not used to having no GUI for us to use, but I find it more interesting relying on commands and how to navigate a computer more logically than just searching it up.
+This could also lead to more usage of a usage for one liners and how to be more efficient in labs.

+### Management VM
+* I feel like this will obviously be explained more in the future, but I want to know what the usage of this is more for.
+I know it's for the separation of power and not to have one VM have more than the other, but I feel as though, for now, it's getting in the way more than helping.
+I feel like I have to go through management and then get access to the AD, but then again, that is more secure.
+I would just like to know if it gets more practical.

+## Conclusion
+### Opionons
+* I feel as if this was a good opener for the semester, and I have more of a handle on what we are going to be working with.
+Obviously, I stated my take on the MGMT server earlier, but I feel like it will come more into play later on in the year, and I will see the usage a lot more.
+I really liked the no-GUI AD server as it helped me with how I handle commands and be more efficient.
+This lab also really made me more curious about DNS, as the deliverables opened up some thoughts on what I really do with this other than connections?
+What doors does DNS really open up for me?

+### Final
+* We now have the FW, WKS, AD, and MGMT up and running and ready to go for the semester.
+They have access to each other and can all talk through DNS.
+The pings going out are going through the LAN, then the WAN Gateway, and then to Cyber.local, so we are secure and ready to go.